innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_02.md

 %load_ext nbtutor
 ```

-# 2 Line Followers and Edge Followers
+# 2 Line followers and edge followers

 In this section you will investigate how a robot can be made to follow a desired path as it navigates its environment.